roman-milk/roman-milk.github.io/babysitting-trouble.md

+===

-  ****** Babysitting Trouble Ch.
-02 ****** byStoryTeller07© Sara had agreed to house-sit while her friend was away, just in case the son hosted a party and the house got wrecked.
+Sara had agreed to house-sit while her friend was away, just in case the son hosted a party and the house got wrecked.
 He was eighteen and it was summer holidays so who knew what kind of trouble he might get into.
 Only it was Sara who got into trouble.

   At thirty-two she should have been on her guard around him and his friend but she was sure of herself.
 The neighbour teasing beauty could look after herself as she had experience in keeping men in check so these youths shouldn't have been any bother.